tgstation/tgstation/hippiestation/README.md

 ### Reagents

 New reagents should go inside "hippiestation/code/modules/reagents/drug_reagents.dm."
 In this case, "drug_reagents" is an example, so please use or create a "toxins.dm" if you are adding a new toxin.
 Recipes should go inside "hippiestation/code/modules/reagents/recipes/drug_reagents.dm."
 Once again, "drug_reagents" has been used as an example.

+### Vending machine

+You can manipulate the products, contraband, and premium items of vending machines by adding items to the following:

+`hippie_products`
+`hippie_contraband`
+`hippie_premium`

+Like their counterparts, these are associative lists.
+The index is a reference to the object and the value is how many of that object.
+If you want to add 3 items to the products list, you do `hippie_products = list(/path/to/that/object/ = 3)`.
+This also works with lowering the count of items.

+If you take away more items then there is then the entry is removed.

+For example if the `products` list has a entry of `/obj/item/screwdriver` and this a value of `5`, and we put an entry of `/obj/item/screwdriver` with a value of `-6` into `hippie_products` then there will be no screwdrivers in the vending machine.
+A large negative value is recommended for this purpose (e.g. `-100` just to be safe)